Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Methods

 Output layer activations are carefully selected to enforce biologically meaningful constraints: a sigmoid activation function bounds the transmission probability between 0 and 1, and softplus activation functions ensure positivity for the predicted contact rate and the basic reproduction number ($R_0$).

 \textbf{Training regime and loss function}.
-Our training regime employs the \textit{Adam} optimizer with a learning rate of approximately $2.77 \times 10^{-4}$, chosen via extensive Optuna-based hyperparameter optimization.
 The model is trained with a composite loss function $\mathcal{L}$ comprising Mean Squared Error (MSE) and a penalty term designed to maintain epidemiological consistency.
 Specifically, the penalty encourages the predicted parameters to satisfy the theoretical relationship $R_0 \times \text{recovery rate} \approx \text{transmission probability} \times \text{contact rate}$.
 The loss function can be mathematically represented as: